danrovito/pokephp/README.md

 ### Resource List

 Calling any API endpoint without a resource ID or name will return a paginated list of available resources for that API.
+You can read more about resource list usage [here](https://pokeapi.co/docsv2/#resource-lists).
+The Limit and Offset parameters are optional.

 #### Sample Code